-When Diane Ackerman’s book Deep Play appeared about ten years ago, I purchased several copies and gave them to students, colleagues and friends–not that I draw fine lines of distinction between those groups.
+When Diane Ackerman’s book Deep Play appeared about ten years ago, I purchased several copies and gave them to students, colleagues and friends (not that I draw fine lines of distinction between those groups).
 Ackerman’s contention is that notions of work and play are not antipodes on a straight-line spectrum; opposites, antitheses.
 Instead, she bends that axis into a circle; permitting the extreme intensity and involvement of work to recognize its natural counterpart in play.
-The degree of our engagement with either work or play–our creativity–draws us inexorably to the blurred union of the pair.
+The degree of our engagement with either work or play — our creativity — draws us inexorably to the blurred conjunction of the pair.

-Ask any child of six to put down their game, to disengage from their puzzle.
+Ask any child of six to put away the game, to disengage from the puzzle.
 “Just five more minutes, Mom.”
 Whatever the task at hand, their focus is so intense that play has become work and vice versa.
 Work-Play are conjoined at the nexus of Space-Time, excluding all else.
 Children know this instinctively.
-So, what has our child-rearing and educational system done to supress it in most adults?
-What ackerman delineates so well is also, I think, at the heart of Richard Florida’s Creative Class.
+So, what has our child-rearing and educational system done to suppress it in most adults?
+Good question, for which I have no easy answer.
+What Ackerman delineates so well is also, I think, at the heart of Richard Florida’s Creative Class.

 Today I think of (and thank) Ms Ackerman as the NITC depot takes form.